 Bees love rosemary flowers.
 Few plants attract bees as rosemary can.
 Plant height is variable, from 18-60 in. tall.
 Plants can be clipped to almost any size.

-How to Plant Rosemary Seeds
+How to Plant and Grow Rosemary

-Sow Rosemary: Sow seed in cell packs or flats, press into soil but do not cover.
+Plant Rosemary Seeds: Sow seed in cell packs or flats, press into soil but do not cover.
 Needs light to germinate.
 Kept at 70° F., germination averages 21 days.
 Transplant into the garden 24-36 in. apart after all danger of frost.

 Grow Rosemary: Needs full sun well-drained soil.
 Plants tolerate heat, drought, and salt spray, are highly deer resistant.
 Flowers attract bees, butterflies, and hummingbirds.